3liz/QuickOSM/docs/index.md

 There are some useful tips, like automatic colours on lines (if the tag is present), or some actions (right-click in the attribute table) for each entity (edit in JOSM for instance).

-# Getting help
+## Getting help

-* You can ask questions on github
+* You can ask questions on https://gis.stackexchange.com/
-* We are present on #lizmap , via https://libera.chat
-* commercial support and training available, ask us info@3liz.com
+* Commercial support and training available, ask us info@3liz.com